Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Conclusions

-\acknowledgments We thank Nicolao~Fornengo, Helena~Kole\v{s}ov\'{a}, and Zhi-Wei~Wang for helpful discussions.
+\acknowledgments We thank Simone Blasi, Pierluca Carenza, Nicolao Fornengo, Mark Hindmarsh, Helena Kole\v{s}ov\'{a}, Kari Rummukainen, Gonzalo Villa, and Zhi-Wei Wang for helpful discussions.
 The numerical simulations were run on machines of the Consorzio Interuniversitario per il Calcolo Automatico dell'Italia Nord Orientale (CINECA) and of the European Organization for Nuclear Research (CERN).
 We acknowledge support from the SFT Scientific Initiative of INFN.
 At the beginning of this project, M.B. was supported by the Italian program for young researchers ``Rita Levi Montalcini''.
 The work of N.F. is supported by the UKRI Science and Technology Facilities Council (STFC) grant ST/X508834/1.
 The work of M.P. has been partially supported by the Italian PRIN ``Progetti di Ricerca di Rilevante Interesse Nazionale -- Bando 2022'', prot.
 2022TJFCYB, CUP D53D23002970006.
 M.B. and M.P. have been partially supported by the Italian Research Centre in High-Performance Computing, Big Data and Quantum Computing (ICSC), funded by the European Union -- NextGenerationEU.
-The work of A.S. is supported by the STFC consolidated grant No. ST/X000648/1.\\
+The work of A.S. was supported by the STFC consolidated grant No. ST/X000648/1.\\

-{\bf Research Data Access Statement}---The data generated for this work and the analysis code can be downloaded from refs.~\cite{sp2eos_data_release} and~\cite{sp2eos_analysis_code}, respectively.\\
+{\bf Research Data Access Statement.} The data generated for this work and the analysis code can be downloaded from refs.~\cite{sp2eos_data_release} and~\cite{sp2eos_analysis_code}, respectively.\\

-{\bf Open Access Statement}---For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+{\bf Open Access Statement.} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.